AnthonyCxx/Notes-and-Writeups/Assembly (x86 64-bit)/The GNU Debugger (GDB)/Command Reference.md

 > A dump of a "Hello, World!"
 C program

 ### x
 The [_x_ command](https://visualgdb.com/gdbreference/commands/x) can be used to "display the memory contents at a given address using the specified format".
+Here, `x/s 0x2004` gets the memory stored at 0x2004 (which is the text "Hello, World!".

 ```nasm
 (gdb) disas main